tompysqlpbi/tompysqlpbi/README.md

 I am Data Analyst with 4+ year experience.
-Data analysing is my dream job.
+The Data Analyst role is my dream job.

 I’m currently working on mine projects and as data analyst in sport industry.